News & Trending Jobs & Career News

 Seventyfour/Adobe man speaking by phone while working from home

 More Americans are working from home even as the economy recovers from the pandemic, and they may like it.
-In fact, more than 60% of Americans said they would consider quitting their jobs if they couldn’t work from home.
+In fact, a study by the Pew Research Center showed that more than 46% of Americans said they would consider quitting their jobs if they couldn't work from home.

 You may want to consider your commute or lack of a commute.
-Many people have enjoyed working from home and now are being asked to return full-time to the office.
-If you don’t mind the commute in exchange for better pay and benefits, then work-from-home time might not be an issue for you.
+Many people have enjoyed working from home and are now being asked to return to the office full-time.
+If you don't mind the commute in exchange for better pay and benefits, then this might not be an issue.

 Earn cash back on everyday purchases with this rare account